 GeneCards Summary for OR8G1 Gene

-OR8G1 (Olfactory Receptor, Family 8, Subfamily G, Member 1 (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and olfactory receptor activity.
-An important paralog of this gene is OR8B8.
+OR8G1 (Olfactory Receptor Family 8 Subfamily G Member 1) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Olfactory transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and olfactory receptor activity.
+An important paralog of this gene is OR8G5.

 UniProtKB/Swiss-Prot Summary for OR8G1 Gene